the-drunk-coder/megra-doc/docs/function-reference/sound-events.md

   (nuc 'fa (feedr 1 :start (bounce 0.01 0.99))))
 ```

-### `freeze` - freeze the live buffer
+### `freeze` and `freeze-add` - freeze the live buffer
 This event writes the current contents of a live buffer (as-is) to a persistent buffer specified by a number, like `(freeze 1)`, which writes the default input buffer (the first one) to a persistent buffer.
+You can omit the number if you want to use the default buffer, just write `(freeze)`.

+If you want to add the contents of a live buffer to a persistent buffer, you can use `(freeze-add)`.

 If you're using multiple input buffers, you can specify the source like `(freeze 1 :in 2)`, which writes the contents of buffer 2 to freeze buffer 1.